Research-Based

 About Theragun G3Pro

-Theragun is a small company that only makes percussive therapy devices.
-They have three models; the Theragun G3Pro is their top-of-the-line tool.
-The company was founded by a chiropractor.
-He developed the first Theragun to treat himself after a motorcycle accident.
-Theragun is focused on selling percussive therapy devices to help people treat chronic muscle pain.
+Theragun is a specialized company that exclusively manufactures percussive therapy devices.
+They offer three models; the Theragun G3Pro represents their flagship tool.
+A chiropractor founded the company after developing the first Theragun to treat himself following a motorcycle accident.
+Theragun focuses on delivering percussive therapy devices to help people address chronic muscle pain.

 Who makes Theragun G3Pro